ezekiel-the-creator/OOP-JAVA/README.md

 ### ***Encapsulation***

 *A practice of **hiding** the **implementation details** of an object and providing a public interface for accessing the objects attributes and behaviors.
-It is achieved by using access modifiers*
+It is achieved by using access modifiers like private, protected, default, public*

 ### ***Polymorphism***